UC MagazineUC MagazineUniversity of Cincinnati

 Todd Almond, CCM '99

-Almond is a composer, lyricist, performer and one of the most sought-after songwriters in New York City.
-He has been commissioned to write musicals and a film score, and collaborates with some of the theater world's greatest singers.
-Visit his website.
+Almond is a composer, lyricist, playwright, performer and one of the most sought-after songwriters in New York City.
+He has been commissioned to write musicals and a film score.
+He has recorded five albums of original music, collaborated with some of the theater world's greatest singers and created original community-based productions of Odyssey for the Old Globe Theatre and The Tempest in Central Park for the Public Theatre.
+He has performed in London’s Hippodrome and the Cabaret Festival in Adelaide, Australia.

 Tom Korbee, CCM '02